ahmedhammad97/Software-Architecture-Patterns-Notes/README.md

 A group of horizontal layers, that are stacked over each other, each performing a certain role, resulting in a **separation of concerns** by design.
 It's a very good starting point for small businesses, that care much about the ease of deployment and testing.

 The number of layers may vary, but the most common are:

-- Presentation layer: responsible for handling all user interface and browser communication.
+- **Presentation layer**: responsible for handling all user interface and browser communication.

-- Business layer: responsible for executing business rules.
+- **Business layer**: responsible for executing business rules.

-- Persistence layer: responsible for converting business information into database queries.
+- **Persistence layer**: responsible for converting business information into database queries.

-- Database layer: responsible for storing, maintaining, and retrieval of the information.
+- **Database layer**: responsible for storing, maintaining, and retrieval of the information.

 By default, all the layers are *closed*, which means that the layer functionality can only be accessed by the layer above it.
 This results in **layers isolation**, which means that a change in a layer, should not affect any other layer.